 Taking the concept of the Rubik's cube and turning it 45 degrees.

-A fairly accessible custom build based on the Pyraminx.
+A fairly accessible custom shape variant of the Pyraminx.

 Meffert's build-up and truncation of a Skewb into an octahedron.

 A beautiful (but simple) puzzle closely related to the Dino Cube!